ssvlabs/SIPs/sips/cluster_consensus.md

 	BeaconDuties []*BeaconDuty
 }

-// Cluster is a cluster of a unique set of operators that run the same validator set type Cluster interface {
+// Cluster is a cluster of a unique set of operators that have shared validators type Cluster interface {
 	// Initializes and starts the runner for the duties for the given slot Start(duty Duty) error